 Funding for AS is woefully small despite the increased interest in AS, recent scientific advances and the potential for insight into other diseases.
 The National Institutes on Health (NIH) will fund research for over 2.5 billion dollars in the area of aging, and 246 million is projected for Alzheimer’s disease alone for 2012.
 Angelman Syndrome is grouped with other rare human disorders and has no ear marked funding for 2012.

 GoodWill is in the process of filing, with the IRS, its request to be treated as a Section 501(c)(3) public charity and, thus, has entered into a fiscal sponsorship agreement with New Venture Fund, a Section 501(c)(3) public charity.
 Pursuant to the fiscal sponsorship agreement, New Ventures Fund will further GoodWill's mission by engaging in fundraising activities designed to provide financial support to GoodWill's activities.
 However, New Ventures Fund will have complete control and discretion over all funds raised for the purpose of supporting GoodWill's activities.

 If you're seeing the grey VOTE button, you should feel great about yourself.
-It means you already voted for Team GoodWill this month.
-Come back next month and vote again if you still love Team GoodWill.
-Thanks to your vote, Team GoodWill earned 100 Crowdrise Impact Points (CIPs).
-CIPs can be redeemed for Crowdrise Rewards and can earn you the highly coveted, highly respected Crowdrise Royalty Status.
+It means you already voted for Terence this month.
+Come back next month and vote again if you still love Terence.
+Thanks to your vote, Terence earned 100 CrowdRise Impact Points (CIPs).
+CIPs can earn you the highly coveted, highly respected CrowdRise Royalty Status.